 If your child takes certain medications on an empty stomach, it can make them throw up.
 Sometimes, vomiting is a sign you've given your child too much of certain medications.
 The most common meds that cause this are:

 When your child's brain gets mixed signals about how they're moving, it can make them feel sick enough to vomit.
 For example, some kids might feel sick just watching a movie—their eyes see motion, but their body doesn't feel motion.
 Car sickness is common in kids who are too small to see out the car window.

 Motion sickness usually starts with a tummy ache or a queasy feeling.
 Some kids may also sweat, lose their appetite, and not want to eat.
 Eventually, throwing up starts.
 It's a genetic condition.
 Your child is more likely to have motion sickness if one of their parents did.

 About 10% of school-age children deal with migraines.
 These headaches can happen in kids as young as 18 months old.
 They cause head pain, but it's also common for a migraine to make your child throw up.
 In addition, your child may have:

-Experts aren’t clear what causes migraines.
+Experts aren't clear what causes migraines.
 It could be caused by something your child is around a lot.
-It’s also genetic: If one parent has migraines, your child has a 50% chance of getting them.
-If both their parents have migraines, their chance of getting them goes up to 75%.
+It's also genetic—if one parent has migraines, their child has a 50% chance of getting them.
+If both their parents have migraines, their child's chance of getting them goes up to 75%.